processone/docs.ejabberd.im/content/use-cases/index.md

 # Mobile messaging

-ejabberd massive scalability make it the most solid choice as the backbone for a very large number of mobile messaging services.
+ejabberd's massive scalability makes it the most solid choice as the backbone for a very large number of mobile messaging services.

 This includes: